B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 You might also have heard about the B2B sales funnel, which is similar to the marketing funnel.
 As the names imply, the sales funnel is more sales-centric and the marketing funnel more marketing-centric.

-The classic marketing funnel starts at the top, where the prospects interact with your brand for the first time, and ends at the bottom, where they (if you’ve done your job right) convert to customers.
+So, the classic marketing funnel starts at the top, where the prospects interact with your brand for the first time, and ends at the bottom, where they (if you’ve done your job right) convert to customers.

 However, any sales rep can tell you that in a real-life scenario, it's a little bit more complicated than that.

-Marketing funnels can be messy.
-With prospects jumping from one stage to another and back again before finally converting, or sometimes leaving the funnel all along, and never coming back.
+Marketing funnels can be messy, with prospects jumping from one stage to another and back again before finally converting, or sometimes leaving the funnel all along, and never coming back.

 This is something we need to be aware of when tracking the marketing funnel, so we can spot the inconsistencies and optimize for more seamless customer journeys.

-Organic search:
+Organic search

 • Organic sessions: Measure the number of organic visitors on your website to see how effective your SEO strategy is.
 Keep an eye on impressions here.